Tafesse-Lab/LipidInteractomics_Website/MaintenanceInstructions.md

 6) Finally, we need to update the _quarto.yml file so that the new .qmd files are organized under the correct lipid class
 	* e.g. if the new probe is a sphingolipid, make sure to place its link there
 	* If the new probes are a distinct class, make a new category of probe (use the existing categories as a template)

+## Troubleshooting

+If you're having trouble with the site, the first thing to do is to check the terminal in Visual Studio Code to see if there are any errors.
+If there are, they will be displayed there.
+If you can't figure out what's wrong, you can always ask ChatGPT for help.
+If you're still stuck, you can ask Gaelen for help.

+One specific thing I've noticed is that the git remote should be via ssh instead of html -- not sure exactly why, it just seems to work better that way.

+I've also noticed an annoying trend that the <quarto render> action doesn't work due to the docx formatting...
+I've been habitually rendering using the command <quarto render --to html>, and that seems to work just fine.